suites-dev/docs.suites.dev/docs/guides/adapters/inversifyjs.md

 ---
 sidebar_position: 3
 title: InversifyJS Identifiers
+description: InversifyJS-specific features and patterns
 ---

-# Working with InversifyJS Identifiers 🧠
+# Working with InversifyJS Identifiers

 InversifyJS has unique concepts like different binding types and custom decorators that affect how you work with dependency injection.
 This guide covers InversifyJS-specific features and how Suites integrates with them.